mikepsinn/dFDA-DAO/README.md

 Accordingly, the organization is composed of three primary components.

-1. Citizen Scientists - CureDAO is an open and permissionless organization.
+1. Citizen Scientists - deFDA is an open and permissionless organization.
 Anyone has the right to earn their Citizenship through the contribution of labor or resources.
-In exchange, the Citizen Scientist will receive CureDAO tokens granting full governance rights over the actions of DAO Lab Staff.
+In exchange, the Citizen Scientist will receive deFDA tokens granting full governance rights over the actions of DAO Lab Staff.
 2. DAO Laboratories - Internal working groups that carry out the Citizen Scientists' will.
 3. External Service Providers - Individuals or entities outside the DAO deemed necessary to carry out the Citizen Scientists' will.

 ## Tokenomics

-The CureDAO governance token is used to incentivize data sharing and open-source collaboration.
-Tokens are obtained by contributing work, data, IP, or funds to CureDAO.
+The deFDA governance token is used to incentivize data sharing and open-source collaboration.
+Tokens are obtained by contributing work, data, IP, or funds to deFDA.

-Tokens grant CureDAO [Citizen Scientists](constitution/5-organization.md) the right to decide how the DAO's resources are distributed.
+Tokens grant deFDA [Citizen Scientists](constitution/5-organization.md) the right to decide how the DAO's resources are distributed.

 ### Token Genesis

-The goal of CureDAO is for every human on earth to share the natural experiments that define their existence.
+The goal of deFDA is for every human on earth to share the natural experiments that define their existence.
 The world's population is projected to peak at 9.4 billion around 2070.
-To enable everyone to become a [Citizen Scientist](constitution/5-organization.md), 9.4 billion CureDAO tokens will be created.
+To enable everyone to become a [Citizen Scientist](constitution/5-organization.md), 9.4 billion deFDA tokens will be created.

-The genesis distribution event will make 10% of CureDAO's total token supply available to interested participants using a fair and open smart contract auction.
+The genesis distribution event will make 10% of deFDA's total token supply available to interested participants using a fair and open smart contract auction.

 ![](.gitbook/assets/token-distribution.png)

-Since CureDAO's genesis operates via a public auction, the community decides the initial token price.
+Since deFDA's genesis operates via a public auction, the community decides the initial token price.
 We estimate a minimum of $5,000,000 will be required to support the first iteration of the platform.

 ## 💰 Revenue

-CureDAO generates revenue streams to compensate IP and data contributors and sustain and grow the project.
+deFDA generates revenue streams to compensate IP and data contributors and sustain and grow the project.
 The biotech and pharmaceutical industries are two of the fastest-growing sectors of the U.S. economy.

 ![](.gitbook/assets/sector-growth-chart.png)